Common surface features of Mars: Fretted terrain

 Fretted terrain is a type of surface feature common to certain areas of Mars and discovered in Mariner 9 images.
 It lies between two different surfaces.
 The surface of Mars can be divided into two parts: low, young, uncratered plains that cover most of the northern hemisphere, and high-standing, old, heavily cratered areas that cover the southern hemisphere and a small part of the northern hemisphere.
 Between these two zones is the fretted terrain, containing a complicated mix of cliffs, mesas, buttes, and straight-walled and sinuous canyons.
 Fretted terrain contains smooth, flat lowlands along with steep cliffs.
 The scarps or cliffs are usually 1 to 2 km high.
 Channels in the area have wide, flat floors and steep walls.
 Fretted terrain is most common in northern Arabia, between latitudes 30°N and 50°N and longitudes 270°W and 360°W. Parts of the fretted terrain are called Deuteronilus Mensae and Protonilus Mensae.

 In fretted terrain, the land seems to transition from narrow straight valleys to isolated mesas.
 Most of the mesas are surrounded by forms that have been called a variety of names (circum-mesa aprons, debris aprons, rock glaciers, and lobate debris aprons).
 At first they appeared to resemble rock glaciers on Earth, but scientists could not be sure.
 Eventually, proof of their true nature was discovered by radar studies with the Mars Reconnaissance Orbiter and showed that they contain pure water ice covered with a thin layer of rocks that insulated the ice.

 In addition to rock covered glaciers around mesas, the region has many steep-walled valleys with lineations—ridges and grooves—on their floors.
 The material comprising these valley floors is called lineated valley fill.
 In some of the best images taken by the Viking Orbiters, some of the valley fill appeared to resemble alpine glaciers on Earth.
 Given this similarity, some scientists assumed that the lineations on these valley floors might have formed by flow of ice in (and perhaps through) these canyons and valleys.
 Today, it is generally agreed that glacial flow caused the lineations.

 Glaciers

 Glaciers, loosely defined as patches of currently or recently flowing ice, are thought to be present across large but restricted areas of the modern Martian surface, and are inferred to have been more widely distributed at times in the past.

+Analysis of SHARAD radar data led researchers to conclude that Martian glaciers are 80% pure ice.